salopst/koine/koine-greek-vocab-mounce-cards.md

 - 10 cards a day, most cursorily, in the morning.
 - Type them out here.
 - Make an effort to find a gloss for each of the previoous 10 cards.
-- At the end of each set of five, add the Strong's number and the review the gloss.
+- ~~At the end of each set of five, add the Strong's number and the review the gloss.~~ randomly add glosses for n cards.
+Presnece of Strongs in the below lists should be *some* indication that the word has been studied.
 - It is hoped that repition will make some of these stick.

 ### TODO

 - create master dataset
+- Do I need to specify the stem type? έλπιδο*θέλεματ* -- s3fcd (dental)
 - Anki cards
 - Beg Rhinospike for modern Greek pronunciation
 - Record own pronunciation